-Problems concerning human rights and labor have become global issues and, in Japan, the rectification of long working hours and the promotion of women and elderly people have become significant social issues as the labor force shrinks alongside a declining birthrate and aging population.
+Problems concerning human rights and labor are critical global concerns, and in Japan the rectification of long working hours and the promotion of women and elderly people have become significant social issues as the labor force shrinks alongside a declining birthrate and an aging population.

-We believe that employing diverse and excellent human resources and supporting the continued development of their abilities is not just a source of competitiveness for MHR but also the duty of MHR towards its employees.

-MHR and MIM respects human rights and it is our policy to not discriminate against employees based on their beliefs, religion, age, gender, origin, mental and physical disabilities, etc.
+We believe that employing diverse and excellent people and supporting the continued development of their abilities is not just a source of competitiveness for MHR but also the duty of MHR towards its employees.
+MHR and MIM respect human rights and it is our policy to not discriminate against employees based on their beliefs, religion, age, gender, origin, mental and physical disabilities, etc.

-We will work to establish a diversity-oriented working environment where our human resources can be effective.
-We will introduce multifaceted systems and measures so that each and every employee with diverse lifestyles and values can maximize their abilities and continue their career in a healthy and safe manner as they grow.
+We will work to establish a diversity-oriented working environment where our staff can be effective.
+We will introduce multifaceted systems and measures so that each and every employee with diverse lifestyles and values can maximize their abilities and grow their career in a healthy and safe manner.